An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 Include historical Events

 Next, we must define our evolutionary events.
 As evolutionary events, we can define extinction events, migration pulses, divergence, or population size changes (e.g. sudden bottlenecks).
 Furthermore, these are useful to set changes in evolutionary dynamics as limiting migration after a certain period or changes in growth coefficients.
 Like the migration matrices, historical events are specified backwards in time.
-Consider that the time points of the events are defined by their time stamp and not their order in the template.
+Consider that the time points of the events are defined by their defined time and not their order in the template.

-TIME_(GEN) SOURCE SINK MIGRATION NEW_DEME_SIZE NEW GROWTH NEW_MIG_MATRIX
+TIME_(GEN) SOURCE SINK MIGRATION NEW_DEME_SIZE NEW_GROWTH NEW_MIG_MATRIX

 //Historical event: time (in gen), source, sink, proportion of migrants, new deme size, new growth rate, new migration matrix

-6 historical event
+1 historical event

-1 2 1 M_HYB3E$ 1 0 1
+T_DIV$ 0 1 1 1 0 1

 Describe the Genome

 Finally, we specify the number of unlinked blocks.
-To avoid errors, it is recommended to just use 1 for the whole SFS and define it as following:
+To avoid errors, it is recommended to use 1 for the whole SFS and define it as following:

 //Number of independent (unlinked) chromosomes, and "chromosome structure" flag: 0 for identical structure across chromosomes, and 1 for different structures on different chromosomes.